-Great question!
-Think of community space or a facility with all the amenities they need.
+Think of a community space or a facility with all the amenities they need.
 They have their own home or suite.
-They can garden, pick up new hobbies.
+They can garden, and pick up new hobbies.
 Best of all, they can do all of this without worrying about running out of supplies or having to do chores.
 It’s a stress-free environment- something that’s crucial for elders.

 Yet, it’s often very easy to make it seem like you’re not interested in this decision.
-Or- if you and your siblings (if you have any) have made this decision- that you want to get rid of your parents.
+Or- if you and your siblings (if you have any) have made this decision, you want to get rid of your parents.